redhat-cop/containers-quickstarts/s2i-liberty/readme.md

 *Note: Replace `<build_name>` with the name of the build found in the previous command.*

 Once the build completes, the application will be deployed.

+## Considerations on http session failover

+When liberty is deployed in a cloud environment certain limitation applies as explained in this [document](http://www.ibm.com/support/knowledgecenter/en/SSD28V_8.5.5/com.ibm.websphere.wlp.core.doc/ae/cwlp_paas_restrict.html).
+With respect to the http session failover, two techniques generally apply:
+1. session replication: Liberty does not support session replication out-of-the-box.
+This feature can be implemented by integrating with eXtremeScale, as described in this [article]().
+2. session persistence: it is possible to persist the session using any database that support a JDBC connection.
+This [article](http://www.ibm.com/support/knowledgecenter/en/SSD28V_8.5.5/com.ibm.websphere.base.doc/ae/tprs_cnfp.html) explains how to configure Liberty to do so.